thatguyinabeanie/mcp-neovim-server/README.md

 - **vim_health**
   - Check Neovim connection health and socket status

-Using this comprehensive set of **19 tools**, Claude can peer into your neovim session, navigate buffers, perform searches, make edits, record macros, manage tabs and folds, and handle your complete development workflow with standard Neovim features.
+Using this comprehensive set of **19+ tools**, Claude can peer into your neovim session, navigate buffers, perform searches, make edits, record macros, manage tabs and folds, and handle your complete development workflow with standard Neovim features.
+This enhanced fork includes additional tools for project analysis, workspace context, and LSP integration.

 ### Prompts